marcusoftnet/marcusoftnet.github.io/_posts/2024-09-16-retrospective-thoughts.md

 In a retrospective, we invite criticism, improvement suggestions ([yes - changes](https://www.marcusoft.net/2013/10/YesITalkAboutChange.html)), and bringing up celebrations and problems.
 Allowing this to happen and taking responsibility for trying to make it better is a way to build a team.

-Therefore be thoughtful of if/or when inviting outside people into your retrospectives - it's a safe space for the team to improve the team.
+therefore be thoughtful of if/or when inviting outside people into your retrospectives - it's a safe space for the team to improve the team.
 It forms the team together into a well-functioning group that trusts each other and works together toward a goal, i.e. a team.

 ## One improvement is enough